 Most valuable UK coins

-So, without further ado, let’s look at some of the most valuable coins in the UK.
-The four coins listed below will not be found in common circulation, but you never know, they may be found in a relative’s money box or if you happen to do a bit of metal detecting.
+So, without further ado, let’s look at some rare British coins.
+The six examples listed below will not be found in common circulation, but you never know, they may be found in a relative’s money box or if you happen to do a bit of metal detecting.

 Edward VIII Gold Sovereign 1937